 3.3 Reviewed Systems.

-Farm4me – The applications provides a platform that leases out tractors, planters and combined harvesters and other farm equipment to large scale farmers, cooperatives and associations.
+Farm4me – The application provides a platform that leases out tractors, planters and combined harvesters and other farm equipment to large scale farmers, cooperatives and associations.
 They also supply government agencies tractors and other farm equipment’.

 Gap in product